DiltheyLab/graph-genome-workbench/index.md

 Bandage and IGV are GUI software.
 This playbook also installs an X-server which can be used via ssh when you provide the `-X` parameter.

+## Acknowledgements
+Funding provided by the BMBF - Förderkennzeichen 031L0184B.